-Having to deal with the aftermath of a disaster that has directly affected your property can be traumatic and stressful.
-Paul Davis offers the following information and tips that can help the recovery process go smoother.
+Having to deal with the aftermath of a disaster that has affected your residence can be stressful and often, traumatic.
+Paul Davis shares the following information and tips that can help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (770) 389-8808

-- Of course, it’s extremely important to be sure you and your family (and don’t forget your pets) are secure and that you contact your relatives and friends to assure them that you are safe.
+- Obviously, it’s extremely important to make sure you and your family (and don’t forget pets) are unharmed and that you contact your friends and relatives to inform them that you are all safe.

-- Keep a listing of any and all household goods or personal belongings that you have thrown out and receipts for any expenses you incur while protecting your property.
+- Keep a listing of all household goods or personal belongings that you have discarded and receipts for any expenses you incur while protecting your property.

 Water Damage Tips

-- Be Safe: A water event can present many possible safety hazards to occupants.
-The potential for slips, falls and electric shock are real.
-Remember, items soaked with water can be very heavy.
-Only perform tasks that can be done so safely.
+- Be Safe: A water event can present many possible safety hazards to residents.
+The potential for slips and falls and electric shock are very real.
+Also, items soaked with water can be very heavy.
+Only complete tasks that can be done safely.

-- Electrical: Turn off all power to affected areas of the house.
-Don’t operate the television or other electrical appliances while standing on wet flooring.
+- Electrical: Turn off all power to affected rooms of the home.
+Don’t operate your TV or other electrical appliances while you are standing on wet carpets or floors.

-- Air Conditioning: Turn on your air conditioner to aid in drying during the summer or in regions with more humidity.
+- Air Conditioning: Turn on your air conditioner to assist drying during the summer or in regions with more humidity.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Don’t use the vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using a mop or towels.
+(Do not use the vacuum cleaner.)

-- Clothing/Fabrics: Transfer wet items to dry places.
-Don’t allow draperies to stay in contact with wet floors or carpeting.
+- Clothing/Fabrics: Relocate wet items to dry areas.
+Don’t let draperies to stay in contact with wet carpeting or floors.

-- Furniture: Move lighter pieces off of the carpet.
-Place plastic bags or plastic wrap beneath the legs of large furniture.
+- Furniture: Move lighter pieces away from the carpeting.
+Place plastic wrap or plastic bags under the legs of bigger furniture.
 Wipe any extra water off of the furniture.

 Fire Damage Tips

-You have suffered a fire loss.
-While you are waiting for a member of the Paul Davis team to arrive, below are some helpful tips to help handle with the situation:
+You’ve suffered a fire loss.
+While you are waiting for Paul Davis to arrive, below are some helpful tips to help handle with the damage:

-- Be Safe: Never reenter affected areas of the house until fire officials have deemed the scene safe.
+- Be Safe: Never reenter affected areas of the house until fire officials have deemed the property completely safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to extinguish the fire, as well as cuts and scrapes from exposed, sharp edges are real.
-Only perform tasks that can be completed safely.
+The potential for slips and falls from the water used to diffuse the fire, as well as cuts and scrapes from exposed, sharp edges are very real.
+Only perform tasks that can be done completely safely.

-- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
-Even for a short period of time, entry by a person can lead to additional damage.
+- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
+Even for a short time, entry by a person can cause extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Do not use any TV, stereo or electronic appliances until they have been checked by a professional.
+- Appliances/Electronics: Do not use any stereo, TV or other electrical appliances until they have been checked by a technician.
 If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Food Items: Don’t consume food exposed to smoke or canned goods that have been subjected to excessive heat.
+- Food Items: Do not eat food exposed to smoke or canned products that have been subjected to excessive heat.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.